astropy/astropy/docs/io/unified.rst

 .. _Parquet: https://parquet.apache.org/
 .. _pyarrow: https://arrow.apache.org/docs/python/

-Reading/writing from/to Parquet_ files is supported with ``format='parquet'``
+Reading and writing Parquet_ files is supported with ``format='parquet'`` if the pyarrow_ package is installed.
+For writing, the file extensions ``.parquet`` or ``.parq`` will automatically imply the ``'parquet'`` format.
+For reading, Parquet files are automatically identified regardless of the extension if the first four bytes of the file are ``b'PAR1'``.
-(this requires pyarrow_ to be installed).
-However, the ``.parquet`` or ``.parq`` file extensions are automatically recognized when writing files, and Parquet files are automatically identified (even with a different extension) when reading in (using the first few bytes of the file to identify the format), so it most cases you will not need to explicitly specify ``format='parquet'``.
+In many cases you do not need to explicitly specify ``format='parquet'``, but it may be a good idea anyway if there is any ambiguity about the file format.

-Multiple-file Parquet datasets are not currently supported for reading and writing.
+Multiple-file Parquet datasets are not supported for reading and writing.

 Examples
 ^^^^^^^^